EmmaUmeh/EmmaUmeh/README.md

-Software Engineer and Technical Writer.
+Emmanuel Umeajaghku is a Software Developer & Technical Writer.
+Passionate about building softwares and breaking complex ideas into digestible piece.

 - 💻 I’m currently open to collaborations.
 - 🧠 I’m currently building and relearning...